Where Will the President's Supporters Hang Out If The Trump Hotel's Lease Is Sold?

 “If I was a senior member of the administration right now, I would consider quitting and just opening my own bar and restaurant,” Everson says.
 “Sean Spicer could open up a bar with a dance floor and call it Spicey’s.”

 “The Sean Spicer Disco” is an idea—however unlikely—that excites Trump hotel frequenter Martha Boneta, a policy advisor, commentator, and farmer.
-“There’d be lights and maybe one of those disco globes,” Boneta.
+“There’d be lights and maybe one of those disco globes,” Boneta says.
 “I think people would be lined up out the door to see Sean dancing.”

 But her dream team of hypothetical restaurateurs?
 Corey Lewandowski, Steve Bannon, and Sebastian Gorka.
 “All of the world’s problems would be solved right there,” Boneta says.
 “It would be all-American.
 Best hamburgers and fries you could get anywhere in the world.”